 Why Homeowners & Renters Insurance May Not Be Enough For Your Bicycle

-Whether you're a newbie or die-hard enthusiast, there's nothing quite like getting a new (or new to you) bicycle.
+Whether you're a newbie or a die-hard enthusiast, there's nothing quite like getting a new (or new to you) bicycle.

 Your bike could be your pride and joy or act as a lifeline to get to work.
-Whether you want a socially distant commute, solo rides to clear your mind, family bonding time, or the simple joy of exercise, every cyclist knows that their bike is so much more than just a bike.
+Whether you want a socially distant commute, solo rides to clear your mind, family bonding time, or the simple joy of exercise, every cyclist knows that their bike is much more than just a bike.

 But nothing dulls the magic of a new bike faster than the next step of new bike ownership.
 Getting it insured.

 Navigating the endless maze of insurance policy options and coverage types (many of which tack bicycle insurance onto an existing policy without customizable coverage) can be a daunting task.

 According to statistics from the online bicycle registry, Bike Index, bicycle thieves have been on a roll since 2020.

 It's no secret that bicycle theft has always been common, particularly in urban areas - and it's only getting worse.